gooddata/gooddata-ui-sdk/libs/sdk-ui-pivot/api/sdk-ui-pivot.api.md

 import * as React_2 from 'react';
 import { WrappedComponentProps } from 'react-intl';

+// Warning: (ae-forgotten-export) The symbol "AbsoluteColumnWidth" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
-export type ColumnWidth = number;
+export type ColumnWidth = AbsoluteColumnWidth | "auto";

+// Warning: (ae-forgotten-export) The symbol "IAllMeasureColumnWidthItem" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
-export type ColumnWidthItem = IAttributeColumnWidthItem | IMeasureColumnWidthItem;
+export type ColumnWidthItem = IAttributeColumnWidthItem | IMeasureColumnWidthItem | IAllMeasureColumnWidthItem;

 // Warning: (ae-internal-missing-underscore) The name "CorePivotTable" should be prefixed with an underscore because the declaration is marked as @internal
 //